vedaldi/practical-cnn-reg/doc/instructions.md

  \frac{\partial f_{l+1}}{\partial x_l}(x_l;w_{l+1}) \times
  \frac{\partial f_{l}}{\partial w_l}(x_{l-1};w_l)
 $$
 With tensors, however, there are some complications.
 Consider for instance the derivative of a function $\by=f(\bx)$ where both $\by$ and $\bx$ are tensors; this is formed by taking the derivative of each scalar element in the output $\by$ w.r.t. each scalar element in the input $\bx$.
-If $\bx$ has dimensions $H \times W \times C$ and $\by$ has dimensions $H' \times W' \times C'$, then the derivative contains $HWCH'W'C'$ elements, which is often unmanageable (often of the order of several GBs of memory).
+If $\bx$ has dimensions $H \times W \times C$ and $\by$ has dimensions $H' \times W' \times C'$, then the derivative contains $HWCH'W'C'$ elements, which is often unmanageable (in the order of several GBs of memory for a single derivative).

-Importantly, all intermediate derivatives in the chain rule are affected by this size explosion, but, since the output is a scalar, the output derivative are not.
+Note that all intermediate derivatives in the chain rule may be affected by this size explosion except for the derivative of the network output that, being the loss, is a scalar.

 > **Question:** The output derivatives have the same size as the parameters in the network.
 Why?